cbelden/lyricscramble/README.md

     >>> print scrambler.get_phrase()
     This is an example phrase that might be output

 And there you have it!
 You can now create non-sensical phrases based on your favorite songs.
+And remember, virtual environment sessions can be deactivated with the command 'deactivate:'

+    (venv)JaneDoe$ deactivate